gbkorr/gbkorr/README.md

 Aspirations: I really enjoy research, but someday I'd like to work in industry.
 I find it very fulfilling to problem-solve and get things done.

+I LOVE writing documentation, and writing the code itself is pretty fun too :P

 Check out some of my biggest endeavors:
 ## (this section should have a better header)
 [have cute tiny thumbnails for these]